Programme

 • Aromaternity workshops offer practical evidence-informed aromatherapy education to enable safe use of essential oils during pregnancy, labour and birth, and beyond.

-The Bud to Bloom workshop is an in-depth workshop designed to be fun and interactive!
+This in-depth workshop designed to be fun and interactive!
 Participants learn what essential oils are and how they exert physiological and psychological effects on the body.
 An exploration of six specifically chosen essential oils will provide education and confidence for their use within pregnancy, labour and/or birth.

 A content booklet is provided, and participants will also make a bespoke essential oil birth blend bottled in a 10ml roll-on vessel to take away.